ap1/siggraph-wordcloud/README.md

 # siggraph-wordcloud
-Tool to identify trends in SIGGRAPH
+Tool to identify trends in SIGGRAPH.
+See the output at: http://ap1.github.io/siggraph-wordcloud/wordcloud.html

 To be run offline, fetches data from Ke-Sen Huang's awesome page: http://kesen.realtimerendering.com/